 An ambulatory electrocardiogram (EKG or ECG) is a test that records

-the electrical signals that control your heartbeat while you do your everyday
+the electrical signals that control your heartbeat while you do your normal

-Results of ambulatory EKG monitoring usually are interpreted by a
+Results of ambulatory EKG monitoring usually are looked at by a

 cardiologist or cardiac electrophysiologist.
-The results are generally available in a
+The results are most often available in a

 Ambulatory electrocardiogram (EKG or ECG)